avaneev/r8brain-free-src/README.md

 of 24-bit audio from 44100 to 96000 sample rate (2% transition band), on a Ryzen 3700X processor-based 64-bit system.
 This approximately translates to a real-time resampling of `725*n_cores` (`1000*n_cores`) audio streams, at 100% CPU load.
-Speed performance when converting to other sample rates may vary greatly.
+Performance when converting to other sample rates may vary greatly.
 When comparing performance of this resampler library to another library make sure that the competing library is also tuned to produce a fully linear-phase response, has similar stop-band characteristics and similar sample timing precision.

 ## Dynamic Link Library ##